 User Experience

 Encountering a paywall may be a frustrating experience for users.
 Publishers can manage that frustration by clearly signaling to the user how many articles they can access in a given period of time, how many they have left to view and how they can gain access to more content.
-Metering limits could be increased if the user has registered to the publication instead of remaining anonymous.

-User experience is trickier for sites using a hard paywall where the content is partially or fully blocked as publishers have fewer options to manage the user’s frustration.
+User experience is trickier for sites using a hard paywall where the content is partially or fully blocked, as publishers have fewer options to manage the user’s frustration.

 Conversion

 Experimentation is needed in order to discover the right amount of content a publisher can give for free.
 This is part of what is called conversion rate optimization (CRO).
-CRO means increasing the amount of conversions from a site or a mobile app.

-For bigger publishers, with a sizable audience, this limit may be different for each audience segment.
+For bigger publishers with a sizable audience, this limit may be different for each audience segment.

 Keyword Strategy